 For those of you struggling on this day, I have compassion and sympathy.
 But please don’t look at those of us looking happy and celebrating and think we are insensitive to your pain.
 Because as women, most of us have tender hearts and would love to hear your story and share your pain and walk with you in your struggles.

 And for those celebrating Mother’s Day with loud gusto and colorful balloons, go ahead and celebrate without guilt.

 All I am asking for, is a little kindness and compassion shared between the sisters that day.
-Which is something we women are pretty good at.
+Which is something we women, with our nurturing instincts, are pretty good at.